Quick Facts about the New Zealand Certificate of Steiner Education (NZCSE)……… formerly called the Steiner School Certificate (SSC)

 The qualification overlays our broad and rich Steiner-Waldorf upper school curriculum, and this enables our students to gain their qualification without having to study separately for GCSEs or A Levels.

 The Certificate has three levels, which the students complete as they move through upper school, gathering points as they go.
-Assessment is continuous, and designed to provide evidence of the learning that has taken place.
+Assessment is continuous, using a variety of methods, and is designed to provide evidence of the learning that has taken place.
 It is not at all like an A level where students work all year and then either pass or fail a series of exams.
-Students have told us that they prefer this method as it takes away the stress of end-of-year exams.
+Students have told us that their mental health benefits from this method as it avoids the stress of end-of-year exams.
 They always know how they are doing, and are able to plan their work to take full advantage of the points on offer.
-It is a very practical qualification, and if students drop points they can pick them up later from another piece of work.
+It is a very practical qualification in terms of how it is structured, and if students drop points (for example, through illness) there are opportunities to pick them up later from another piece of work.

 How long does it take to get the Certificate?